Breville Test Kitchen

 - 11Lightly sprinkle the pizza peel with the semolina mix.
 Carefully transfer the dough onto the pizza peel, gently shaking off any excess semolina mix.

 - 13Use the pizza peel to transfer the pizza to the oven.
-Cook for 2 minutes, until the crust is spotted brown and the potato is tender.
+Cook for 2 minutes, or until the crust is spotted brown and the potato is tender.

 - 14Slide the pizza peel under the pizza, remove it from the oven and transfer to a cutting board.
 Lightly drizzle with oil and sprinkle with salt flakes.
 Cut into slices to serve.
 Repeat with the remaining dough and topping ingredients.